Cosmogenic photon and neutrino fluxes in the Auger era: Results of the fit

 Our best-fit results are summarised in Table~\ref{tab:bestFit} for the complete analysis, as well as the specific cases of AGN, SFR, and GRB source evolutions.
 By computing the pseudo standard deviation, $\sqrt{D - D_\text{min}}$, we infer confidence intervals wherein the best-fit parameters $\alpha$, $R_\text{max}$, and $m$ would lie; this is shown in Table~\ref{tab:bestFitParameters}.

-The choice of the pseudo standard deviation as an estimator is justfied within the frequentist approach we adopted.
+The choice of the pseudo standard deviation as an estimator is justfied within the approach we adopted.
 This follows Ref.~\cite{rolke2005a}.
 Our confidence intervals should be understood as the regions centred around the maximum likelihood estimator, limited by the curves corresponding to the desired percentile of a $\chi^2$-distribution with one degree of freedom.
 Because this is a multidimensional problem, the confidence regions need not be symmetric with respect to the corresponding best-fit parameters.

-Fig.~\ref{fig:bestFitParameters} is instructive to constrain source models using the combined fit.
-In particular, for the most common spectral indices found in the literature ($1 \lesssim \alpha \lesssim 2.2$), scenarios with positive source evolution ($m > 0$) are strongly disfavoured.
+Figure~\ref{fig:bestFitParameters} is instructive to constrain source models using the combined fit.
+In particular, for the most common spectral indices found in the literature ($1 \lesssim \alpha \lesssim 2.2$), scenarios with positive source evolution ($m > 0$) are disfavoured.
 This confirms the results from Ref.~\cite{taylor2015a}.
-As a cautionary remark, one should bear in mind that a negative source evolution may be interpreted either as the actual evolution of sources (as in tidal disruption event populations; see e.g.~\cite{guepin2018a}) or as a mere representation of the dominance of nearby objects over distant ones, reflecting, to some extent, cosmic variance of the source distribution rather than a global behaviour.
+As a cautionary remark, one should bear in mind that a negative source evolution may be interpreted either as the actual evolution of sources (as in tidal disruption event populations~\cite{alvesbatista2017b,zhang2017a,biehl2017a,guepin2018a}) or as a mere representation of the dominance of nearby objects over distant ones, reflecting, to some extent, cosmic variance of the source distribution rather than a global behaviour.
+Evidence for a local overdensity of sources between $1 \times 10^{18}$ and $4 \times 10^{18} \; \text{eV}$ has been provided in Ref.~\cite{liu2016a}, and similar arguments may apply at higher energies.

+From Table~\ref{tab:bestFitParameters}, it is hard to draw an conclusive results at confidence levels larger than 90\%.
+The spectral index, for instance, ranges from the lowest values considered, $\alpha = -1.6$, up to $\alpha=+1.4$ at 95\% C.L.
+Therefore, the constraining power of the fit is rather weak, and all our results should be interpreted with caution.

 The relationship between source evolution and spectral index has also been discussed by the Auger Collaboration~\cite{auger2017a,wittkowski2017a}, confirming Ref.~\cite{taylor2015a}.
 In our approach we let the source evolution be a free parameter in the fit, using a fine spacing along this axis.
 This is important because cosmogenic fluxes strongly depend on the value of the source emissivity evolution, and a coarser spacing in $m$ could compromise the reliability of our predictions from Secs.~\ref{sec:cosmogenicResultsPh} and~\ref{sec:cosmogenicResultsNu}.